|

 Given that these are all aspects of eDiscovery, it makes sense to cover them as one multi-part coherent standard.
 This should be a very worthwhile international standard, particularly if it aligns the terminology, processes and controls across various jurisdictions.
 It would be wonderful if the digital forensics-related laws, regulations and practices were also aligned but that’s just a pipe dream!

-I wonder if there might, in due course, be a demand for certification against ISO/IEC 27050 and perhaps the other digital forensics standards, as a way to add credibility to the assertion noted in step 7 above ... ?
+I wonder if there is demand for certification against ISO/IEC 27050 and perhaps the other digital forensics standards, as a way to add credibility to the assertion noted in step 7 above ... ?

 < Previous standard ^ Up a level ^ Next standard >